eroc123/obsidian-notes/Computer Science/Excalidraw/Stack Pop.md

 value for
 top stack item) ^yFIDXTvu

-The item in red is no longer the top item ^1tMPjkdu
+The item in red is above the top item
+New items added to the stack will overwrite this value. ^1tMPjkdu

 %%
 # Drawing